-To be aware of and record all homework assignments To ask for clarification when unsure of the expectations.To ask for assistance as needed from a teacher and/or parent.To complete homework assignments with care and to submit work
+- To be aware of and record all homework assignments To ask for clarification when unsure of the expectations.To ask for assistance as needed from a teacher and/or parent.To complete homework assignments with care and to submit work in a timely manner.

-To make up any assignments missed.
+- To make up any assignments missed.

 - To contact an administrator, (department head, assistant principal, principal), if homework issues or concerns remain unresolved.

 BENEFITS OF HOMEWORK

-To foster a sense of responsibility for independent learning.
+- To foster a sense of responsibility for independent learning.

 TYPES OF HOMEWORK

 Homework assignments are created based upon the intended instructional purpose and the needs of the child.
 Examples of elementary assignments include but are not limited to:

 - Drill and practice exercises (spelling, vocabulary words, math facts, computation).
 Review for test and assessments.
 Research activities and reports - both short and long term.
 Data collections.
 Reading and writing assignments.
 Media assignments - TV, radio, newspaper.
 Interview

-Authentic applications and projects (models, simulations, constructions).
+- Authentic applications and projects (models, simulations, constructions).

-Study skills and habits: Homework assignments designed to
+- Study skills and habits: Homework assignments designed to

 improve skills such as concentration, self-discipline, note taking,